zamanianlab/ZamanianLabDocs/docs/protocols/wormviz/wormviz.md

-# Motility analysis of parasites and *C. elegans*
+# WormViz

 Motility of live worms is analyzed with an optical flow algorithm developed by Dr. Nic Wheeler in the Zamanian Lab.
-The code can be found in a [repository](https://github.com/zamanianlab/BrugiaMotilityAnalysis) in the Zamanian Lab GitHub.
-Videos can come from a variety of sources, and it is imperative that the proper protocol is used for each recording setup.
+The code can be found in a [repository](https://github.com/zamanianlab/BrugiaMotilityAnalysis) in the Zamanian Lab GitHub, and instructions to run the analytical pipeline can be found in the [Pipelines](../../pipelines.md) section.

-## WormViz

 The WormViz is primarily used for recording of adult filarial parasites in 24-well plates.
 An entire plate is recorded at one time, and then separate videos from each well are manually cropped.